apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Banks vote to limit accounting of emissions in bond and stock sales**
+**NATO member Poland warns Russian Wagner forces moving closer to border: report**

-You can read more about it [here](https://nypost.com/2023/07/30/banks-vote-to-limit-accounting-of-emissions-in-bond-and-stock-sales/).
+You can read more about it [here](https://nypost.com/2023/07/30/nato-member-poland-warns-russian-wagner-forces-moving-closer-to-border-report/).

 ## Requirements
 - Python 3.8